 The auditing committee is made up of three board members, two of whom have expertise in accounting or auditing while the third has expertise in commercial law.
 All the members are independent of the company and its management.
 The majority of the members are also independent of the company's major shareholders.
 The auditing committee is appointed annually by the board of directors at the statutory board meeting held in conjunction with the AGM.
-Since the statutory meeting held in conjunction with the 2019 AGM, the auditing committee has consisted of chairman Christian Sievert and members Anders Dahlvig and Erica Wiking Häger.
-The committee held four meetings at which minutes were taken during the 2018/2019 financial year.
+Since the statutory meeting held in conjunction with the 2020 AGM, the auditing committee has consisted of chairman Christian Sievert and members Anders Dahlvig and Erica Wiking Häger.
+The committee held five meetings at which minutes were taken during the 2019/2020 financial year.

-EY attended the auditing committee meetings and reported on the auditing assignments.
-The meetings were also attended by CFO Jyrki Tervonen and chief accountant Anders Jonasson, among others.
-The committee's meetings are minuted and the minutes are then distributed to the board members.
+EY attended the minuted auditing committee meetings to provide debriefs on the auditing work.
+The meetings were also attended by, among others, the CFO - Jyrki Tervonen up to and including meeting 2 of 5 and Adam Karlsson from and including meeting 2 of 5 - and chief accountant Anders Jonasson.
+The committee's meetings are minuted and the minutes are then distributed to all board members.